ilyaSuperGlue/sherlock-js/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit issues and pull requests to help improve Sherlock.
+Feel free to submit issues and pull requests to help improve Sherlock-JS.

 ---